geeknik/godels-sky/docs/testing-consequences.md

 ## Known Limitations

-1. **AI Integration Cannot Be Unit Tested**: The `GetPersonalGrudge` and related AI functions depend on GameData and cannot be tested without the full game running.
+1. **AI Integration Cannot Be Unit Tested**: AI flee behavior functions (`ShouldFleePlayerPattern`, `GetFleeUrgency`, `ShouldFleeAsWitness`) are in an anonymous namespace and cannot be unit tested.
+Testing requires full gameplay scenarios.

 2. **Random Conditions**: `witness: crime leaked` and `ship: compromised` are probabilistic - they may not trigger every time conditions are met.

 3. **Disposition Building**: Dispositions require multiple encounters to build up.
 Single interactions won't create strong dispositions.

 4. **UUID Persistence**: NPC memory relies on UUID persistence across saves.
 New NPCs generated each session won't have history.

+5. **Pattern Caching**: Player behavior pattern is cached per-step for performance.
+Pattern changes may take a few seconds to propagate to NPC behavior.

+6. **Witness Flee Detection**: Witness flee only triggers when player is actively firing (Command::PRIMARY).
+Ships won't flee from players who are just targeting but not shooting.

 ## Reporting Issues